tmaklin/bxzstr/README.md

-# bxzstr — A C++11 ZLib / libBZ2 / libLZMA wrapper
+# bxzstr — A C++11 ZLib / libBZ2 / libLZMA / zstd

-Header-only library for using standard c++ iostreams to access streams compressed with ZLib, libBZ2, or liblzma (.gz, .bz2, and .xz files).
+Header-only library for using standard c++ iostreams to access streams compressed with ZLib, libBZ2, liblzma, or zstd (.gz, .bz2, .xz, and .zst files).

 For decompression, the format is automatically detected.
 For compression, the only parameter exposed is the compression algorithm.